-Chilmark FY 2013 Community Development Strategy
+Draft Chilmark FY 2015 Community Development Strategy

-Chilmark is a community of 866 year-round residents located on the Island of Martha's Vineyard, Dukes County, Massachusetts.
+According to town census records, Chilmark is a community of 1,183 year-round residents located on the Island of Martha's Vineyard, Dukes County, Massachusetts.
 Known for its rolling hills, sweeping roadside vistas, stonewalls, rural landscapes and fishing village, Chilmark has all the advantages of small town living.
 The town values its historic structures, seashore, ponds, streams, wetlands, open fields, farms, and working harbor.
 To grow sustainably, the town must integrate protection of these sensitive environmental resources with responsible development of residential and commercial areas, and care for the physical and economic well being of all citizens.

 Chilmark has produced this planning document to guide the development of its community, in concert with our Island neighbors.
 The six towns on the Island of Martha's Vineyard have long been committed to regional planning.
 Created in 1974, the Martha's Vineyard Commission (MVC) is charged with safeguarding the Island's "natural, historical, scientific, and cultural" characteristics from inappropriate or harmful development while at the same time promoting sound local economies.
 In 2010, the MVC published the Island Plan that was a comprehensive planning document with community input from the six Island towns.
+The Martha's Vineyard Housing Needs Assessment (MVHNA), which was sponsored by all six towns and the MVC, was published in 2013.

-Chilmark along with the five other municipalities on Martha's Vineyard seek to implement sustainable growth strategies in four areas: open space, housing, transportation and economic development.
-This Community Development Strategy centers on these four concentrations and contains input from numerous constituencies as well as planning documents and other studies.
-This document draws on the guidance of the 1985 Master Plan (as amended in 1992, 2002, and 2007), the 1996 Open Space Plan that are continually reviewed and currently in the process of being updated.
+Chilmark seeks to implement sustainable growth strategies in four areas: open space, housing, transportation and economic development.
+The Community Development Strategy centers on these four concentrations and contains input from numerous constituencies as well as planning documents and other studies.
+This document draws on the guidance from 1985 Master Plan (as amended in 1992, 2002, and 2007), the 1996 Open Space Plan..
 The Board of Selectmen solicited the input from the Affordable Housing Committee, in addition to the Dukes County Regional Housing Authority and the Martha's Vineyard Commission.
-The guidance from the planning documents in addition to the input from local and regional boards was essential to produce the FY 2013 Chilmark Community Development Strategy which will be reviewed and updated annually.
+The guidance from the planning documents in addition to the input from local and regional boards was essential to produce the FY 2015 Chilmark Community Development Strategy which will be reviewed and updated annually.